First- and Second-Order Analysis for Optimization Problems with Manifold-Valued Constraints: Introduction

 which generalizes \eqref{eq:NLP}.
 The description of the feasible set as $\cF \coloneqq \setDef{p \in \cM}{g(p) \in \cK}$ turns out to be convenient and relevant in a number of situations.
 Moreover, it will be shown that this description is independent of possibly varying parametrizations of the given problem.

 Our formulation differs from other generalizations of equality and inequality constraints.
-Consider for instance a geodesic polygon as a feasible set~$\cF$, defined on the sphere $\cM = \sphere{m}$.
-This is a region on $\sphere{m}$ bounded by a number of geodesic hyperplanes, see \cref{fig:geodesic_triangle} for an example in the case $m = 2$. $\cF$ constitutes a submanifold of $\cN = \cM$ with corners, so it can be naturally parametrized as $g(p) \in \cK$ with $g = \id_\cM$ and $\cK = \cF$.
+Consider for instance a geodesic polygon as a feasible set~$\cF$, defined on the sphere $\cM = \sphere{2}$, \ie a set bounded by a set of geodesics.
+More generally, we can also consider a geodesic polyhedron on $\sphere{m}$, \ie, a region bounded by a number of geodesic hyperplanes.
+In other words, its boundary consists of totally geodesic submanifolds, \cf, \eg, \cite[Ch.~XI, §4]{Lang:1999:1}.
+An example of a geodesic polygon is given in see \cref{fig:geodesic_triangle} in $\sphere{2}$. $\cF$ constitutes a submanifold of $\cN = \cM$ with corners, so it can be naturally parametrized as $g(p) \in \cK$ with $g = \id_\cM$ and $\cK = \cF$.
 By contrast, an algebraic description of $\cF$ in terms of classical inequalities runs into difficulties.
 In the case of a vector space $\cM = \R^m$, the analogue of $\cF$ (an ordinary polygon) can be easily represented as the intersection of finitely many closed half spaces, using linear inequality constraints $g_i(x) = \inner{x - y_i}{n_i} \le 0$.
-A similar attempt to describe $\cF$ on $\sphere{m}$ via inequality constraints of the type $g_i(p) = \riemannian{\logarithm{q_i} p}{n_i} \le 0$ can certainly be used locally; however, the lack of injectivity of the exponential map on $\sphere{m}$ makes this inequality constraint globally not well-defined.
+A similar attempt to describe $\cF$ on $\sphere{m}$ via inequality constraints of the type $g_i(p) = \riemannian{\logarithm{q_i} p}{n_i} \le 0$ can certainly be used locally; however, the lack of injectivity of the exponential map on $\sphere{m}$, and thus the lack of global well-definedness of its inverse, the logarithmic map, makes this inequality constraint globally not well-defined.

 This paper is structured as follows.
 We describe our approach to modeling manifold-valued constraints using manifolds with corners in \cref{section:constrained_optimization}.
 Constraint qualifications are introduced and discussed in \cref{section:CQs}. \Cref{section:first-order_conditions} is devoted to the derivation of first-order necessary optimality conditions.
 We show in \cref{section:first-order_conditions_using_retractions} that equivalent conditions are obtained when the problem is pulled back to a tangent space, using a retraction.
 In \cref{section:Lagrange_function} we introduce the analogue of a Lagrangian function for \eqref{eq:problem_setting_introduction}.
 In preparation for the formulation of second-order optimality conditions in \cref{section:second-order_conditions}, we define the critical cone in \cref{section:Critical_cone}.
 Finally, \cref{section:application_control_of_variational_problems} presents an application of our theory to the control of discretized variational problems.